UPGON/cenfind/README.md

 ## Usage

+1. Make sure that the centrack programs are accessible from the shell by running `squash --help`
-1. Navigate to the dataset folder.
+2. Navigate to the dataset folder.
-2. Group all the raw OME.TIFF files into one folder called `raw`.
+3. Group all the raw OME.TIFF files into one folder called `raw`.
 This helps keep the structure of the processed images clean.
-3. Run `squash` with the argument of the path to the project folder.
+4. Run `squash` with the argument of the path to the project folder.
 After running the `squash`, a folder called `projections` is created and contains the 4-d tiff files.
 ```shell
 squash path/to/dataset
 ```